jezeniel/jezeniel.github.io/content/pages/about.md

 in my work and side projects.
 I love talking and learning about web development, system design, software engineering, open source software and video games.

-I also contribute to some open source projects (not as much as I want to) that I use.
+I also contribute to some open source projects as much as I can.

 I live in Manila, Philippines together with my wife and daughter.